| Go

 tools and money management, we can rack up sizeable profits by trading

+with trend.
 Fortunately for us, the energy

 of the markets is visible in price movement, which show repeating patterns.